XericZephyr/LeetCode/Gossip.md

 * Remove Duplicates from Sorted List II: Trivial solution using hash table
 * Reorder List: Trivial solution by using several fundamental list operation

+* Insertion Sort List: Fundamental if you know insertion sort

 ## Hash
 * Maximum Product of Word Lengths: Bit Hash, no worry about O(n^2) search cost